 Here are some other commemorations:

-- There have already been two memorials, one at Berkeley, and a second at Madison, and a third will take place at the American Sociological Association on August 9th.
+- There have been three memorials.
+You can click and watch the videos at Berkeley, at Madison, and at the American Sociological Association Meetings in New York.

 - Symposium on Erik’s latest book, How to be an Anticapitalist in the 21st Century.
 Sponsored by Politics and Society and the New School, September 26th, 2019.
 Audio and video of the event can be found here.